s4236569/physgap/content/classes/PHYS1171/pressure.md

 ![ ](/static/pressure3.png)

-The balls surface hasn't changed so all the forces still all point to the centre of the ball.
+The balls surface hasn't changed, so all the forces still all point to the centre of the ball.
 But what has changed is that forces on the left hand side are all larger than the forces on the right.
 If we added up all the forces we would find that the total pressure force